-Recently, both Ryan and I were lucky enough to have a day off of work so we decided to take an adventure over to nearby Fayette County.
-While we usually focus on the variety of attractions available in Westmoreland and Allegheny Counties, Fayette County also has a huge variety of attractions, many of which highlight the area’s natural beauty.
+Recently, I was lucky enough to have a day off of work so I decided to take an adventure over to nearby Fayette County.
+While I usually focus on the variety of attractions available in Westmoreland and Allegheny Counties, Fayette County also has a huge variety of attractions, many of which highlight the area’s natural beauty.

-Speaking of natural beauty, one of our favorite places to enjoy nature is at Ohiopyle.
+Speaking of natural beauty, one of my favorite places to enjoy nature is at Ohiopyle.
 There are so many things to do in this time town, whether it is white water rafting, biking, hiking, or camping that it can be hard to choose.
-Since the day was a little on the cooler side and we didn’t have a lot of time Ryan and I decided to take a short hike.
+Since the day was a little on the cooler side and I didn’t have a lot of time I decided to take a short hike.

 The Ferncliff Peninsula has always been one of my favorite spots in Ohiopyle — for a variety of reasons.
 The first of which is because of its current natural beauty.
 Designated a National Natural Landmark, the peninsula is home to ancient ferns and trees as well as interesting fossils from when the peninsula was home to tropical plants and animals.

 Can you imagine when Pennsylvania weather was consistently warm, let alone tropical?
 300 million years ago Pennsylvania was a tropical swamp filled with huge ferns that grew more than 80 feet tall.
 While this may seem far-fetched the proof lies in the rocks right here on the Ferncliff Trail here in Ohiopyle.